-Domain 3: Identity and Access Management
+Domain 4: Identity and Access Management (IAM)

-Objecti ve and d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 1.
-Establish and Maintain Identities a) Identities are provisioned for personnel and other entities (e.g., services, devices) who require access to assets (note that this does not preclude shared identities).
-MIL1 b) Credentials are issued for personnel and other entities that require access to assets (e.g., passwords, smart cards, certificates, keys). c) Identities are deprovisioned when no longer required.
-MIL2 d) Identity repositories are periodically reviewed and updated to ensure validity (i.e., to ensure that the identities still need access).
+Objecti ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 1.
+Est ablish anc l Maintain Identities a) Identities are provisioned for personnel and other entities (e.g., services, devices) who require access to assets (note that this does not preclude shared identities).
+MIL1 b) Credentials are issued for personnel and other entities that require access to assets (e.g., passwords, smart cards, certificates, keys). c) Identities are deprovisioned when no longer required. d) Identity repositories are periodically reviewed and updated to ensure validity (i.e., to ensure that the identities still need access). e) Credentials are periodically reviewed to ensure they are associated with the correct person or entity.
+MIL2 f) Identities are deprovisioned within organizationally defined time thresholds when no longer required. g) Stronger or multifactor credentials are required for access that poses higher risk to the function (e.g., privileged accounts, service accounts, shared accounts, and remote access).
+MIL3 h) Requirements for credentials are informed by the organization's risk criteria (e.g., multifactor credentials for higher risk access) (RM-1g).

-Objecti ve and d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) MII 2 e) Credentials are periodically reviewed to ensure they are associated with the correct person or entity.
-WILL f) Identities are deprovisioned within organizationally defined time thresholds when no longer required.
-MIL3 g) Requirements for credentials are informed by the organization's risk criteria (e.g., multifactor credentials for higher risk access).
-2. Cor ntrol A cce SS MIL1 a) Access requirements, including those for remote access, are determined (access requirements are associated with assets and provide guidance for which types of entities are allowed to access the asset, the limits of allowed access, and authentication parameters). b) Access is granted to identities based on requirements. d) Access requirements incorporate least-privilege and separation-of-duties principles.
+Objecti ve and l Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 2.
+Cor ntrol A ссе ss MIL1 a) Access requirements, including those for remote access, are determined (access requirements are associated with assets and provide guidance for which types of entities are allowed to access the asset, the limits of allowed access, and authentication parameters). b) Access is granted to identities based on requirements. c) Access is revoked when no longer required. d) Access requirements incorporate least privilege and separation of duties principles.
 MIL2 e) Access requests are reviewed and approved by the asset owner. f) Root privileges, administrative access, emergency access, and shared accounts receive additional scrutiny and monitoring. g) Access privileges are reviewed and updated to ensure validity, at an organizationally defined frequency.
 MIL3 h) Access to assets is granted by the asset owner based on risk to the function. i) Anomalous access attempts are monitored as indicators of cybersecurity events.

-Objectiv ve and d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 3.
-Mar nagem ent Activities MIL1 No practices. a) Documented practices are followed to establish and maintain identities and control access. b) Stakeholders for access and identity management activities are identified and involved.
-MIL2 c) Adequate resources (people, funding, and tools) are provided to support access and identity management activities. d) Standards and/or guidelines have been identified to inform access and identity management activities. e) Access and identity management activities are guided by documented policies or other organizational directives. f) Access and identity management policies include compliance requirements for specified standards and/or guidelines.
-MIL3 g) Access and identity management activities are periodically reviewed to ensure conformance with policy. h) Responsibility and authority for the performance of access and identity management activities are assigned to personnel. i) Personnel performing access and identity management activities have the skills and knowledge needed to perform their assigned responsibilities.
+Objecti ve and l Pra ctices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 3.
+Mar 3.
+Management Activities MIL1 No practices.
+MILO a) Documented procedures are established , followed , and maintained for IAM activities.
+MIL2 b) Adequate resources (e.g., people, funding, and tools) are provided to support IAM activities. c) Up-to-date policies or other organizational directives define requirements for IAM activities.
+MIL3 d) Personnel performing IAM activities have the skills and knowledge needed to perform their assigned responsibilities.
+IVIILS e) Responsibility, accountability, and authority for the performance of IAM activities are assigned to personnel. f) The effectiveness of IAM activities is evaluated and tracked .